 Some other models suggested earlier are included in a slide presentation from Himalayan Voice but unfortunately without labelling.

-Despite the tarai's opposition, the boundaries shown in the above map remained largely unaltered and adoption of the draft constitution enshrining them was completed by a two-thirds majority of the Constituent Assembly on 16 September.
+Despite the tarai's opposition, the boundaries shown in the above map remained largely unaltered and adoption of the draft constitution enshrining them was completed by a two-thirds majority of the Constituent Assembly on 16 September 2015.
 The only alteration had been the decision to put all of Baglung district into the 4th province rather than give the western section to the 5th.
 Following the official promulgation of the constitution on 20 September, the entry of trucks into Nepal carrying supplies from India was curtailed, causing shortages in the hills, particularly in the Kathmandu valley.
 The Nepal government denounced this as an Indian `blockade' designed to force concessions to the Madhesi parties, whist the Indian authorities claimed that the usual number of vehicles were not able to enter Nepal because of the on-going protests.
-The activists blocking the crossing between Rexaul and Birgunj were finally cleared and normal suplies resumed in February 2016
+The activists blocking the crossing between Rexaul and Birgunj were finally cleared and normal supplies resumed in February 2016

 The Nepali calendar